Iskandeur/CPTS/Service Enumeration.md

 A category of [[Information Gathering]].
 Follows [[Infrastructure Enumeration]].

 Focuses on identifying network services running on discovered hosts that allow interaction over the network (or locally).
+This involves understanding [[Network Ports]] and the [[Network Protocols]] they use.

 ## Goal